-Insure your investment and plan ahead for the unexpected with our group-discounted rates through Travel Insured International – the only travel insurance company with a customer support team based in Israel.
+Insure your investment, and plan ahead for the unexpected.
+Travel Insured International provides a comprehensive insurance package backed up by a dedicated customer support team wherever your travels take you!
 The policy includes coverage for medical-related cancellations, travel delays and luggage loss, trip interruption, and medical care.
 Under the terms of this policy, children under age 18 are covered free when traveling with an insured adult.

 The cost of the policy is a function of the total cost of your trip, including airfare booked on your own and any other travel plans outside of our tour.
 The policy must be issued before final payment is made for the program, and some benefits are only available within 21 days of registration.
 Cancel for any reason coverage is available as an add·on.

 Make the most of your time in Israel by adding a program extension.
 Our 10-day itinerary can be extended by 2 days/2 nights in Eilat with an optional day tour to Petra.
 An optional day tour to Rosh Hanikrah is available on the final Saturday in Tel Aviv (Day #10) in lieu of our regular programming this day.